jameswei1/flipp-takehome/README.md

 ### Infrastructure Automation
 Infrastructure deployment automated using Terraform, shell script.
-The shell script `deploy.sh` will:
+Can configure AWS region using Terraform variable in `variables.tf` The shell script `deploy.sh` will:
 * generate a ssh-key used for connecting to the new EC2 instance
 * deploy infrastructure (EC2, ssh keypair) using Terraform init, plan, apply.